algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 The last bit to add is the `router.compile_program` which compiles the PyTeal into TEAL and returns the `approval` program, the `clear` program, and even the Python SDK `contract` object that can be used to make method calls or written to a file and shared.

+### ABI specification

-The contract as json can be be shared with callers and loaded into the SDKs.
+The contract as json can be be shared with callers and loaded into the SDKs, see the [abi](../smart-contracts/ABI/index.md) page for more.

 It will look line this:
 ```json